 On February 3, 2015, Governor Baker exercised his 9C Authority to address a projected \$765 million shortfall in the Commonwealth's fiscal year 2015 budget, by proposing legislation to make certain budgetary reductions.
 The final bill, which was signed by the Governor on February 13, 2015, reduced the University's fiscal year 2015 base appropriation of \$519.0 million by approximately \$7.8 million to \$511.2 million.
 The University absorbed these reductions into its operations for fiscal year 2015.
-The University requested funding to account for the first year of collective bargaining increases with parameters set by the Administration with a total first year cost of \$13.1 million.
+The University requested funding to account for the first year of collective bargaining increases with parameters set by the Commonwealth's administration with a total first year cost of \$13.1 million.
 Supplemental funding was supported in Chapter 10 of the Acts of 2015 for \$2.2 million of the total need.

 The fiscal year 2016 budget approved in July 2015 included a base state appropriation of \$531.8 million, representing an increase of 2.5% over the original fiscal year 2015 amount.
-The 2016 base appropriation did not include funding for the fiscal year 2015 or fiscal year 2016 collective bargaining increases and fell short of the University's request of \$578 million.
+The original 2016 base appropriation did not include funding for the fiscal year 2015 or fiscal year 2016 collective bargaining increases and fell short of the University's request of \$578 million.
 Given the level of state funding, the University did not continue to freeze tuition and fees for fiscal year 2016.
 On June 17, 2015, the University Board of Trustees approved a 5% tuition and mandatory fee increase for in-state undergraduate students.
+Supplemental funding for collective bargaining was subsequently supported in Chapter 70 of the Acts of 2016 for \$10.9 million, satisfying the remaining need for the first year cost of the collective bargaining increases.

-The fiscal year 2017 State budget process is currently underway.
-On January 27, 2016, the Governor released his budget recommendations which include \$508.3 million for the University.
-This is the result of a 1% increase over fiscal year 2016 funding accounting for a reduction related to the Tuition Retention Legislation passed as part of the fiscal year 2016 budget.
-With the University now being able to retain approximately \$31 million in tuition, the State appropriation is reduced by a corresponding amount in order to ensure that Tuition Retention is cost neutral to both the University and the State.
-The House and Senate continue to develop their recommendations which are expected in April and May, respectively.
+The fiscal year 2017 budget approved in July 2016 included a base state appropriation of \$508.3 million, representing an increase of 1.5% over the original fiscal year 2016 appropriation, and a decrease of 1% from the 2016 appropriation including supplemental funds.
+The 2017 appropriation amount was also the result of a reduction related to the Tuition Retention Legislation passed as part of the fiscal year 2016 budget.
+With the University now being able to retain approximately \$31 million in tuition, the state appropriation was reduced by a corresponding amount in order to ensure that Tuition Retention is cost neutral to both the University and the Commonwealth.
+With flat state appropriations and no additional funds for the second or third years of collective bargaining increases, the University Board of Trustees approved an average increase to tuition and mandatory fees of 5.6% for in-state undergraduates at a special meeting on July 14, 2016.